 Julia Salazar was born into what she describes as a “very conservative political family” in Miami, Florida, on December 31, 1990.
 Her father, Luis, was a native Colombian of Jewish ancestry.
 A cargo pilot by trade, Luis became an American citizen before his daughter was born.
 His wife, Christine Salazar, was born in Italy and grew up in New Jersey.
 Luis and Christine had both of their children, Julia and her older brother Alex, baptized as Catholics.
 The couple eventually divorced in 1998.
 When Luis died of prostate cancer in 2009, he left behind a house and a substantial trust fund that was to be divided evenly between his two children.

-Later in 2009, Miss Salazar enrolled at Columbia University.
+Later in 2009, Julia Salazar, then a registered Republican, enrolled at Columbia University.
 There, she became the leader of Columbia Right to Life (an anti-abortion group), and president of the campus chapter of Christians United For Israel (CUFI).

 From this point forward, Salazar’s views on Israel became increasingly, though not entirely, negative.
 During 2013-14, she co-founded the Columbia University chapter of J Street; became a campus fellow with the World Zionist Organization; became a fellow with Bridging the Gap, a group that promotes kinship between Jewish students from different cultural backgrounds; joined the If Not Now movement, which pushes American Jewish institutions to “end their support for the [Israeli] occupation”; and contributed articles (under the pseudonym Julia Carmel) to the anti-Israel publication Mondoweiss.
 In an August 2016 piece for Mondoweiss, Salazar supported the Black Lives Matter movement’s claim that Israel was guilty of committing genocide against the Palestinians.